nobbyfix/AzurLane-AssetDownloader/README.md

 The `config/user_config.yml` file provides a few settings to filter which files will be downloaded (and later also extracted).
 The options `download-folder-listtype` and `extract-folder-listtype` can be set to either "blacklist" or "whitelist".
 Depending on this it will filter by the top-level foldernames (sub folders are not supported) or top-level filenames (files inside top-level folders or lower can not be filtered) set in `download-folder-list` and `extract-folder-list`.
 This allows to cut down the download and extraction times by skipping unneeded assets.

 ### 3. Download new updates from the game
-**Note: To prevent helping cheaters, two files needed for this part are missing.
-If you ask me nicely on Discord (nobbyfix#2338) i may provide them to you (usually only if you are an active wiki member).**

 All assets that are usually distributed through the in-app downloader can be downloaded by simply executing:
 ```
 ./main.py [CLIENT]